Updated: Nov 12, 2021

 We've got something new and very exciting coming this May.
 A new and FREE children's storytelling club, Imagine It!
 Now, before I get into how it works, I think the why it works is just as important.

 Storytelling comes in many forms and is most effective when every medium is explored and expressed, but there's no doubt about it, storytelling is an incredibly valuable activity for our children.

 As children grow and learn about the world around them, they do so from a unique and ever-changing perspective.
 Childhood is pure magic and storytelling is a great way to nourish and encourage it.
 How exactly?
 Glad you asked.

 Firstly, there's the reading element.
 Studies show that those with good literacy skills are not only more likely to be in regular employment, they are also more likely to have improved health and even more stable relationships.
-There are lots of other things that overlap with this data and it's certainly not as black and white as it first appears but wait, there's more...
+There are lots of other things that overlap with this data, and it's certainly not as black and white as it first appears, but there's more...